Vermont state government is organized into nine functions of government. These are:

 These definitions are not unique to Vermont.
 All of the states use similar definitions.
 This makes it possible to compare apples to apples amongst the several states.
 Briefly, the functions of government listed above include the following activities:

-This function of government contains the appropriations relating to the law enforcement community.
-This includes the Department of Public Safety, the Defender General, the State's Attorneys and Sheriffs.
+Protection to Persons and Property: This function of government contains the appropriations relating to the law enforcement community.
+This includes the Department of Public Safety, the Defender General, the States Attorneys and Sheriffs.
 Also included are several miscellaneous appropriations, such as, the Military Department and the Fire Service Training Council.

-This function of government contains appropriations relating to the creation of affordable housing and the promotion of economic development.
-This function of government operates the Interstate Welcome Centers.
+Development and Community Affairs: This function of government contains appropriations relating to the creation of affordable housing and the promotion of economic development.
+Recently, this function of government assumed the responsibility for operation of the Interstate Welcome Centers.

 A function of government will contain all the appropriations for an agency of the executive branch, e.g., General Government contains the appropriations for the Agency of Administration.
 Three functions of government have no agency super structure; these are Protection, Education, and Debt Service.
 All other functions of government contain appropriations for an agency.